 ... great works start with a vague longing across some community, and with their attempts to solve great problems locally or individually, often from the limited perspective of their trade.
 Though they aspire to do great things, stop at small, local benefits for want of effective cooperation.
 The culture has the foundation of realizing the benefits of working in harmony and has a sense of the need to explore improvements together, towards the greater good — The Spirit of the Game.

 ✥ ✥ ✥

 Innovation has enjoyed its greatest days as humankind has come together in groups.
 Earliest humankind lived together in small groups able to live from a small subsistence economy.
 The author Steve Johnson credits cities with being the cradle of innovation as people with diverse skill sets and backgrounds were able to freely trade notes, in “Liquid Networks” (Chapter 2) of .
-As people came together in groups, subsistence was supplemented with production.
+As people came together in groups, production supplemented subsistence.
 In the same sense that cities grew, production institutions similarly became the new engines of innovation.
-The innovations of critical masses of employees inspire market enthusiasm and allowed them to reap the resulting economic rewards.
+The innovations that came from groups of employees inspired market enthusiasm and allowed them to reap the resulting economic rewards.

 Yet such communities have perhaps always been limited from achieving their full potential as they stayed beneath the shadow of hierarchy.
 There have always been strong patterns of human nature that elicit conformance from individuals’ social, professional, and economic behavior.
 Indeed, conformance has usually been the standard by which one is accepted into a society, and there was usually some authority defining the rules of acceptance — a ruler, a religion, labor unions, or academic standards.
 Feudal lords proposed and serfs disposed.
 The Earth’s most rapid period of economic growth, during the industrial revolution, saw the hands of many carrying out the designs of a few.
 The good drove out the perfect.
 Variety and progress languished through saws which we today view as humorous, such as: “You can have any color of car as long as it’s black,” or, “I think there is a world market for maybe five computers.”